talibmohamed/talibmohamed/README.md

 ---

-- 🔭 I’m currently working on a project to develop a website for art auctions, enabling artists to showcase and sell their artwork.
 - 🌱 I’m constantly learning and improving my knowledge in **web development, cybersecurity, and database management**.
 - 💬 Ask me about **web development with PHP and Java, integrating APIs, and data structure implementation in C**.
 - ⚡ Fun fact: I’m passionate about **19th and 20th-century rap music**, and I enjoy participating in **online gaming tournaments**.